gestok/cryptopedia-glossary/README.md

-# Cryptopedia Public
+# Cryptopedia Glossary

-This is the public repository for the official Cryptopedia, hosted at [https://cryptopedia.gr].
-Many of the contents of Cryptopedia are stored in this repository.
+This is the repository for the official Cryptopedia glossary, hosted at [https://cryptopedia.gr/glossary].

 ### Contributing

-If you would like to contribute, fix or add content to any of the existing data, please make a pull request on the repo with your proposed changes and we will review them.
+If you would like to contribute to the Glossary or make an addition, please make a pull request on the repo with your proposed changes and we will review them.